Health officials say 12th coronavirus case in Mercer the result of community spread of the virus

 Bragg said six remain in isolation.

+Bragg said another 11 test results were still pending with the Mercer County Health Department Tuesday.

-According to the West Virginia Department of Health and Human Resources, there have been 65,069 laboratory results received for COVID-19, with 1,371 positive cases received, 63,698 negative results and 57 deaths in the Mountain State.
+According to the West Virginia Department of Health and Human Resources, there have been 65,708 laboratory results received for COVID-19, with 1,378 positive cases, 64,330 negative results and 58 deaths in the Mountain State.

+The latest death reported Tuesday in West Virginia involved a 78-year old male from Berkeley County, said Bill J. Crouch, DHHR Cabinet Secretary.

 There are also now seven confirmed COVID-19 cases in Tazewell County.